mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 {{tutorial:url.png}}

 When you create a new page, SilverStripe automatically creates an appropriate URL for it.
-For example, //About Us// will become //about-us//.
+For example, *About Us* will become *about-us*.
 You are able to change it yourself so that you can make long titles more usable or descriptive.
-For example, //Employment Opportunities// could be shortened to //jobs//.
+For example, *Employment Opportunities* could be shortened to *jobs*.
 The ability to generate easy to type, descriptive URLs for SilverStripe pages improves accessibility for humans and search engines.

-You should ensure the URL for the home page is //home//.
-By default, SilverStripe loads the page with the URL //home//.
+You should ensure the URL for the home page is *home*.
+By default, SilverStripe loads the page with the URL *home*.

 # Templates

 All pages on a SilverStripe site are rendered using a template.
 A template is an HTML file augmented with special control codes.
 Because of this, you can have as much control of your site’s HTML code as you like.

 Every page in your site has a **page type**.
-We will briefly talk about page types later, and go into much more detail in tutorial two; right now all our pages will be of the page type //Page//.
-When rendering a page, SilverStripe will look for a template file in the //tutorial/templates// folder, with the name //<PageType>//.ss - in our case //Page.ss//.
+We will briefly talk about page types later, and go into much more detail in tutorial two; right now all our pages will be of the page type *Page*.
+When rendering a page, SilverStripe will look for a template file in the *tutorial/templates* folder, with the name *<PageType>*.ss - in our case *Page.ss*.

-Open //themes/tutorial/templates/Page.ss//.
-It uses standard HTML with three exceptions: //<% base_tag %>//, //$Content// and //$SilverStripeNavigator//.
+Open *themes/tutorial/templates/Page.ss*.
+It uses standard HTML with three exceptions: *<% base_tag %>*, *$Content* and *$SilverStripeNavigator*.
 These template markers are processed by SilverStripe into HTML before being sent to your browser.

 //<% base_tag %>// is replaced with the HTML [base element](http://www.w3.org/TR/html401/struct/links.html#h-12.4).
 This ensures the browser knows where to locate your site's images and css files.